LASRIDOR/Problem-Of-Selection/README.md

 Main function of the program:

-1. Read from stdin an integer,, n that denotes the number of members, and then read n pairs of numbers followed by a string, each pair in a separate row.
-The integer in each pair denotes a person's identity number, and the string his name.
-The program will then absorb an integer,, k which is between 1 and n.
+1. Read from stdin an integer, n, which denotes the number of members, and then call n pairs of numbers followed by a string, each pair in a separate row.
+The integer in each pair indicates a person's ID number, and the string his name.
+The program will then pick up an integer, k, which is between 1 and n.
 For example, the following input:
 3
 132 Lebron James